Skip to Content

 “Some kids just don’t have the confidence to back up the costume – or energy,” junior Aidan Ryan said.

-Students at Leman Middle school played a volleyball game at the high-school gym.
-It was an opportunity for students to meet one another and show support as upperclassmen.
+Students from Benjamin Middle School play a volleyball game at the high-school gym.
+Middle School Night, held in October, was an opportunity for students to meet one another and show support as upperclassmen.
 However, only a handful of parents and guardians showed up.
 (Photo by Aly Dusing)

 While themed spirit days are attempts to try and make school more interesting and fun by offering students a chance to cultivate their creativity, some would rather not join in.